renatoalmeidamartins/DW-on-AWS-May-2025/README.md

 # Data warehousing on AWS - class links

+## Class evaluation
+Go to [aws.training])aws.training)
+Click sign in, log in with the same account you used to access the lab and course materials Then go on the top right to My Account, then transcript, click on the Archived section (direct link [https://www.aws.training/Account/Transcript/Archived](https://www.aws.training/Account/Transcript/Archived)
+You should see the class, with a button to evaluate

 ## Access to the class and course materials

 - [Class meeting link](https://awsvirtual.webex.com/awsvirtual/j.php?MTID=m56c471205ec47002f0182c982b6e9210)